ANZUK Supply Platoon

 • Six gunners whose time had already expired but had the required ammunition experience.

-As the Ordnance Corps Section was to be another uniformed section of the RNZA such as the Field Artillery or Electric Light Company.
-It was to be under the administration and control of the OC RNZA and not the Quartermaster General, and on 1 March 1915 authority was granted under New Zealand Defence Forces General Order 90 to raise the New Zealand Army Ordnance Corps Section with effect from 1 April 1915.
+As a uniformed section of the RNZA, akin to the Field Artillery or Electric Light Company, the Ordnance Corps Section was to be under the administration and control of the OC RNZA, not the Quartermaster General.
+On 1 March 1915, authority was granted under New Zealand Defence Forces General Order 90 to raise the New Zealand Army Ordnance Corps Section, effective 1 April 1915.

-• Bombardier John Murray,
+• Bombardier John Murray

-• Gunner Hugh John Adams,
+• Gunner Hugh John Adams

-• Gunner Maurice Francis Johnstone,
+• Gunner Maurice Francis Johnstone

-• Gunner Patrick Kesham,
+• Gunner Patrick Kesham

-• Gunner Charles William Marshall,
+• Gunner Charles William Marshall

-• Gunner William Thornton,
+• Gunner William Thornton

 mahanga-bay-miramar-wellington-ca-1910c